 If you are looking to return to higher-level activities like skiing, running, or hiking, you may benefit from continued physical therapy in order to ensure your knee is fully recovered.
 You should be able to enjoy your adventures after this procedure not avoid them!

-These exercises after a stem cell injection are important to follow if you want to return to your adventures.
-The Albano Clinic would love to help you find the right type of stem cell treatment to fit your needs and help you move and feel better!
+These exercises after an injection are important to follow if you want to return to your adventures.
+The Albano Clinic would love to help you find the right type of regenerative cellular treatment to fit your needs and help you move and feel better!

 ABOUT ALYSSA KUHN, DPT